On this page

 If you're suspected of breaching academic integrity, the process we follow depends on how serious the possible breach is.

-• If a Massey staff member thinks you have committed a minor breach, they will invite you to discuss the problem and decide on an appropriate outcome informally.
+- If a Massey staff member thinks you have committed Poor Academic Practice, they may invite you to discuss the problem and decide on an appropriate outcome informally, or write to you accordingly.

 Formal investigation process

-• Or, you can bring someone to support you.
+- Or, you can bring a person or persons to support you.
 This could be someone from the Student Advocacy Service, the Student Counselling Service, your whānau or a friend.

-Appealing after you have been found to have committed misconduct or serious misconduct
+Appealing after you have been found to have committed a breach of academic integrity

-You can appeal the findings and/or outcome of misconduct and serious misconduct as long as:
+You can appeal the findings and/or outcome of minor breach or misconduct as long as:

-• you and your course coordinator or the Academic Integrity Officer have not already agreed about the outcome of the charge; and
+- you have not already agreed about the outcome, and

-• you follow the rules about appeals in the Student Disciplinary Regulations.
+- you follow the rules about appeals in the Academic Integrity Procedures for Managing Student Breaches or the Student Disciplinary Regulations.

 Understand our academic integrity policy